Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Methodological Approach

-After iterating input time steps in the temporal module, they are all passed to the decoder, consisting of two linear layers and the ReLU activation function.
+After iterating the input time steps in the temporal module, they are all passed to the decoder, consisting of two linear layers and the ReLU activation function.

-We also modified the attention vector $\alpha_t$ as an aggregation function with a simplified form to enhance the computational efficiency and in accordance with our experimental decision.
+We also modified the attention vector $\alpha_t$ as an aggregation function in simplified form to improve computational efficiency and in accordance with our experimental decision.

-Finally, the calculated hidden vectors are passed through the decoder to yield the predicted outputs for nodes at time step $t+1$, denoted $X_{t+1}$, and the hidden vector matrix is expressed as $H_{t}$.
+Finally, the calculated hidden vectors are passed through the decoder to yield the predicted outputs for the nodes at the time step $t+1$, denoted $\mathbf{V}_{t+1}$, and the hidden vector matrix is expressed as $\mathbf{H}_{t}$.

 During the training process, the model is trained to minimize the discrepancy between the actual truck parking occupancy rates and predicted values across time steps.
-The model loss is then calculated using the target attribute, occupancy rates matrix $O_t$, employing the mean squared error criterion.
+The loss of the model is then calculated using the target attribute, the occupancy rates matrix $O_t$, using the mean squared error criterion.